prograd-org/lab-javascript-functions-and-arrays/README.md

 ## Progression #1: Greatest of the two

-Define a function `greatestOfTwoNumber` that takes two numbers as arguments and returns the greatest number.
+Define a function `greatestOfTwoNumbers` that takes two numbers as arguments and returns the greatest number.

 ## Progression #2: The lengthy word